sergiocollado/potpourri/notes_on_other_topics/Notes_on_Electrostatics.md

 this is due, that the strenght of the force is inverse proportional to the square of the distance between charges

 #### 3
-What would happend if we were to triple the distance between charges?
+What would happen if we were to triple the distance between charges?

 then the force would be 9 times the first force due that the force is inverse to the squared distance.
 F3 = 1/9 · F1

 F = k · Q <sub>1</sub> · Q <sub>2</sub> / (3·d1)^2 = 900 · 1C · 2C / (3m)^2 = 9· 10^9 · 1C · 2C / 9 =  18· 10^9 / 9 = 2 · 10^9

-**Note:** Actually 1Coulomb is a really big amount of electric charge, it has been used here, to illustratate the concepts and nature of coulomb forces, without including more challenging numbers.
+**Note:** Actually 1 Coulomb is a really big amount of electric charge, it has been used here, to easily illustratate the concepts and nature of coulomb forces, without including more challenging numbers.

+#### 4
 the Hidrogen [H] is the simplest element, is is made from a Proton (mass= 1.7·10^-27 kg) and an orbiting electron (mass=9.1·10^-31) both of them have a charge of aprox: 1.6·10-19 C. And its average distance is around 5.3·10^-11 m.
 What is the electrostatic force between them?